MP 10x7/3.5x3 / N38 - ring magnet

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.
+- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: